Brendan Rodgers Player Props: Rockies vs. Padres

-The Colorado Rockies and Brendan Rodgers, who went 1-for-4 last time in action, take on Pedro Avila and the San Diego Padres at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Brendan Rodgers (on the back of going 1-for-5 with an RBI) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Padres.
+He had a one-hit showing in his previous game (1-for-5) against the Padres.

 Brendan Rodgers Game Info & Props vs. the Padres